anharrington/handsonpython/rstP/float.rst

     exactness of floating point arithmetic, even for apparently simple expressions!

-The floating point formatting code in this section is also in example program ``floatFormat.py``.
+Floating point formatting code similar to this section is also in example program ``floatFormat.py``.

 Floating Point Exercise